datoviz/datoviz/docs/index.md

 # Visky documentation

 **Visky** is an **interactive scientific data visualization library** leveraging the graphics processing unit (**GPU**) for high performance and scalability.
 It targets **3D rendering** as well as high-quality antialiased **2D graphics**.
-Written mainly in C, it is currently based on the **Vulkan graphics API** created by the Khronos consortium, successor of OpenGL.
-Visky provides basic bindings in **Python** and could support other languages in the future (Julia, R, MATLAB, Rust, Java...).
+Visky is **written in C** and provides native Python bindings (based on Cython).
+Visky is based on the **Vulkan graphics API** created by the Khronos consortium, successor of OpenGL.
+In the long term, Visky could provide bindings in many languages (Julia, R, MATLAB, Rust, Java...).
+In the even longer term, support of other low-level graphics APIs, including WebGPU, could constitute interesting developments.

-!!! warning
+Visky is being developed at the International Brain Laboratory, a consortium of neuroscience research labs around the world.
+Large amounts of data are being collected and need to be visualized, processed, and analyzed efficiently.

 At this time, Visky is at an early stage of development.
-It is quite usable but the API is expected to break regularly.
-The documentation is still being written.
+It is quite usable but the API is all but stable.
+The documentation is still being actively written.

 The documentation is divided in: